ZJU-DAILY/DQF/README.md

 * **ssg\_path**: Path where the resulting SSG is stored.
 * **K, L\_KNNG, iter, S, R\_KNNG**: Parameters of [EFANNA](https://github.com/ZJULearning/efanna_graph).
 * **L\_SSG, R\_SSG, Angle**: Parameters of [NSSG](https://github.com/ZJULearning/ssg).

+> **NOTE:** Data alignment is essential for the correctness of our procedure, because we use SIMD instructions for acceleration of numerical computing such as AVX and SSE2.
+You should use it to ensure your data elements (feature) is aligned with 8 or 16 int or float.
+For example, if your features are of dimension 70, then it should be extend to dimension 72.
+And the last 2 dimension should be filled with 0 to ensure the correctness of the distance computing.
+And this is what data\_align() does.

 To test all datasets, the Bash commands are as follows:
 ```bash